Cookie Consent

 However, this would prove to have been an error from Register.com because he got a second email informing him that his initial confirmation email was incorrect and that only one out of his five applications was approved.
 His entire payment was also refunded by the company.

 Livid, Dejohn filed a lawsuit against Register.com and The .TV Corp.
-International for a breach of contract, fraud, and misleading trade practices.
+International for a breach of legal contract, fraud, and misleading trade practices.

 Register.com responded by filing a motion to dismiss the case, citing a clause in their Service Agreement.